 13) Step Away From Your Computer, Phone, and Other Devices For Two Hours

-A U.S. survey found that over 73% of young adults (under 30) suffer from symptoms of digital eye strain from screen overuse including dry, irritated eyes, blurred vision, neck and back pain, and headaches.
+A U.S. survey found that over 73% of young adults (under 30) suffer from symptoms of digital eye strain from screen overuse, including dry, irritated eyes, blurred vision, neck and back pain, and headaches.

 14) Meditate or Relax Quietly For 15 Minutes

-Mediation has an essential place in my daily regimen.
+Mediation has an important place in my daily regimen.
 I cannot stress how much meditation has helped me cope with life's dysfunctions.
 I love Body Scan Meditation for achieving total relaxation and often find myself able to disconnect and fall asleep faster, especially when hyper-stimulated by a computer screen or watching a movie before bedtime.
 There are many wonderful body scan meditations on Youtube, and I've embedded two of my favorite videos/practitioners in this article.

 15) Keep a Daily Journal